 - Confidentiality, as only the final decision on the EC acknowledgment of the HR Strategy is made public.

-What does the 'HR Excellence in Research' logo stand for?
+What does the 'HR Excellence in Research' award stand for?

 What about similar initiatives already in place?

 Where such initiatives/mechanisms are undertaken at national/regional level (as for example, the "UK mechanism for demonstrating sector-wide and institutional alignment with the European Charter and Code"), these mechanisms may be considered as equivalent to the "HR Strategy for Researchers", provided that they serve the same purposes with respect to the Charter & Code and that the key requirements are met.
 In addition to the formal endorsement of the Charter & Code principles, these initiatives should include an internal analysis vis-à-vis the Charter & Code, the results of which (including the actions to be taken) should be made public.
 Their implementation is to be self-assessed with an external evaluation at least every four years.

 What is the Concordat process which is used in the UK?

 The UK process is carried out within the framework of the UK Concordat and is run by Vitae - an international programme led and managed by CRAC, a not-for-profit registered UK charity dedicated to active career learning and development.
 The UK Concordat to Support the Career Development of Researchers is an agreement between funders and employers of research staff to improve the employment and support for researchers and research careers in UK higher education.
 It sets out clear standards that research staff can expect from the institution that employs them, as well as their responsibilities as researchers.
 Vitae leads on the management and implementation of the Concordat.
 The Concordat Strategy Group oversees strategy and implementation.

 - Feasibility study into European certification system

 - Information note: Feasibility study into European certification system

 - Example of standard template for the internal analysis